libcringe/libcringe/README.md

 # That's interesting.
 How do I install LibCringe?
 Clone the repo, 'make', 'make install' and you're done.
 Easy, huh?

+# Dependencies
+* GNU Make (or compatible)
+* C compiler - preferably Clang or GCC

+# What about documentation?
+The documentation is in the header file itself.
+See "cringe.h" for information on what do specific functions do and how you can use them.

 # Licensing
 LibCringe is dual-licensed under GPLv2 and GPLv3.
 You're free to use LibCringe in projects licensed under at least one of these licenses.
 See the files "LICENSE", "LICENSE.GPL2" and "LICENSE.GPL3".